+You learned how to start a blog, and now it’s time to become a business!
 When you set up an LLC (Limited Liability Company) for your business, you have many decisions to make.
 One of those is choosing the state you form your LLC in.
 For most, your home state is usually the obvious and best choice.
 Yet you still hear about Nevada, Wyoming, or Delaware.
 Why?
 Favorable treatment of corporate income tax and affordability are common explanations.
 But does this apply for small business owners?
 In most cases, corporate taxes don’t apply since, by default, LLCs don’t pay corporate taxes.

 Forming your LLC should be straightforward and as non-complicated as possible.
 Think about this: